Choosing what size mattress you need seems like a no brainer, but there are several factors to keep in mind beyond just different mattress sizes.

 RECAP: Twins are best for kids, single sleepers, daybeds, bunk beds, and smaller bedrooms.

-Recommended Mattress: We designed the Twin T&N Original Mattress to have bounce-back support that stays cool—perfect for a single sleeper.
+Recommendation: We designed the Twin T&N Original to have bounce-back support that stays cool—perfect for a single sleeper.

 Twin XL (bed dimensions = 39" x 80")